tangerine-maniacs/compu-contador/README.md

 1110 -> 1000 | x 0 | x 1 | x 1 | 0 x
 1111 -> 1101 | x 0 | x 0 | x 1 | x 0

-Circuit has 4.5 gates.
-(Gates can have more than 2 inputs, each input costs .5) 3.5 AND gates
+Circuit has 28.5 gates.
+(Gates can have more than 2 inputs, each input costs .5) 24 JK registers
+3.5 AND gates
 1.0 OR gates
 **This doesn't count the module to replace numbers**